Sudan landslide kills more than 1,000 people after wiping out village in Darfur

 It has been marked by gross atrocities including ethnically motivated killing and rape, according to the United Nations and rights groups.
 The International Criminal Court said it was investigating alleged war crimes and crimes against humanity.

-The conflict created the world’s largest humanitarian crisis, with more than 30 million of the country’s around 50 million population needing assistance.
-Of them, over 630,000 live in famine-stricken areas in Darfur and Kordofan regions, according to the international hunger experts.
+The conflict created the world’s largest humanitarian crisis, with more than 30 million of the country’s 50 million population needing assistance.
+Of those, over 630,000 live in famine-stricken areas in Darfur and Kordofan regions, according to the international hunger experts.